necojackarc/dotfiles/README.md

 ```

 ### Bash
-To make the most of it, install the follwoing packages:
+To make the most of it, install the following packages:

 * [direnv](https://github.com/direnv/direnv)
 * [ghq](https://github.com/motemen/ghq)